 Restoring and protecting the health of our estuaries is only possible if people with the right skills, knowledge and experience work together.
-The Regional Estuaries Initiative (REI) is designed to support training and employment opportunities for regional communities; increase community knowledge and engagement surrounding waterway health; and provide the framework for collaborative approaches to catchment and waterway management.
+Healthy Estuaries WA is designed to support training and employment opportunities for regional communities; increase community knowledge and engagement surrounding waterway health; and provide the framework for collaborative approaches to catchment and waterway management.

-Examples of capacity building events and opportunities provided by REI include:
+Examples of capacity building events and opportunities provided by the Regional Estuaries Initiative and Healthy Estuaries WA include:

 - Funding catchment officer positions.

 - Supporting catchment officers to attend training workshops in natural resource management, behaviour change and communications.

 - Initiating collaboration between industry, government and farmers through project reference groups.